 The simple and truthful answer is YES.

-Any home that is built on a golf course currently holds a special designation that is used to assess value by the county's property appraiser.
-While it can vary from location to location, if a new house or apartment was built on that space that is currently a golf course, the house that now holds the golf course frontage designation would automatically lose it.
-The loss of this designation would mean, at the very minimum, your property value would instantly decrease by several thousand dollars.
+Any home that is built on a golf course currently has considerations that appraisers use to increase the overall value of the property according to the county's property appraiser.
+While it can vary from location to location, if a new house or apartment was built on that space that is currently occupied by the former golf course, the house's appraised property value would instantly decrease by several thousand dollars.

 Additionally, depending on what type of housing tracts are built, apartment complexes could further devalue your home's worth.